Have you been wondering about counselling or therapy?

 Trauma Therapy Has Changed – Here’s How

-* Restrictions operate regarding UK therapists working online with people residing in certain other countries; if you live abroad and need more information about this, please ask.
+* Restrictions operate regarding UK therapists working online with people residing in certain other countries; if you live outside the U.K. and need more information about this, please ask.